 These notions have long been intertwined and their relationship often misunderstood.
 The Court gives a detailed and updated explanation of what a jurisdictional error is and illuminates new light on the long-standing difficulties in attempting to define it.
 In a nutshell, the Court explains that a jurisdictional error will only arise where an error of law meets the threshold of materiality (which is determined by consideration of the relevant statute under which a decision-maker is purporting to act).
 Justice Edelman commented that the question of the materiality of an error will ordinarily start with the question, “did the error deprive the applicant of a successful outcome?”

 In Minister for Immigration and Border Protection v SZMTA HCA 3, the High Court affirmed (by a 3-2 majority) that an error will be jurisdictional only if it is "material" to the outcome of the decision under review.
 In other words, courts will ask whether the avoidance of error could realistically have resulted in a different decision.
 If the result would have been the same even in the absence of the error, a court may be reluctant to set the decision aside.

 Engaging a Barrister

 A ‘barrister’ is an independent specialist advocate and advisor in law.
-Their highly competitive training, together with their specialist knowledge and experience, can make huge difference to outcomes of complex migration cases involving jurisdictional errors.
-Because of a barrister’s intimate knowledge of the Courts, their specialisation in advocacy and litigation and their ability to quickly identify the crucial points of a case, barristers are also valued for their advice and opinion work and they are often called upon to assist in this regard as soon as a dispute is indicated.In complex cases, early advice from a barrister may often save clients the cost and worry of unnecessary expenses.
+Their competence from extensive specialist knowledge and experience can make huge difference to outcomes of complex legal cases, such as those involving jurisdictional errors.
+At Visa Plan, we recognize valued advice of barristers for their intimate knowledge of the Courts, their advocacy and litigation and their ability to quickly identify the crucial points of a case.
+Furthermore, early advice from a barrister often saves the cost of unnecessary expenses.